-The Corporation engaged Arthur J. Gallagher &Co., a compensation consulting firm, during Fiscal 2018 to review compensations for the CEO and directors of the Board.
+The Corporation did not engage a compensation consultant or advisor during Fiscal 2019.
+The Corporation engaged Arthur J. Gallagher & Co., a compensation consulting firm, during the financial year ended April 30, 2018 ("Fiscal 2018") to review compensations for the CEO and directors of the Board.
 The study comprised of a mix of Canadian and U.S. software companies with revenue between \$33 million and \$118 million, and market capitalization of between \$50 million and \$650 million.
 The main recommendations from the firm were (i) to add a long-term incentive component to the compensation plan of the CEO as his overall compensation was found to be significantly below the average of the CEOs in the comparator group as well as (ii) to require directors of the Board to meet a minimum level of share ownership in order to ensure that the interests of Board members are aligned with shareholders.
-The fees paid by TECSYS to Arthur J. Gallagher & Co. were as follows:
+The fees paid by Tecsys to Arthur J. Gallagher & Co. were as follows:

-Fiscal 2018 Fiscal 2017
+Fiscal 2019 Fiscal 2018

-Executive Compensation - Related Fees \$38,732 None
+Executive Compensation - Related Fees None \$38,732

 All Other Fees None None